secretaria-ICA/Classificacao_e_Previsao_de_Imagens_de_Rochas_em_Pocos_Perfurados_atraves_de_Metodos_de_Aprendizagem/template_readme_bi_master.md

 <!-- trocar o texto abaixo pelo resumo do trabalho, em inglês -->

 A geological survey company wants to create a tool to identify and classify their image data.
 This tool will have a search capability in which an analyst provides an image of interest and is presented to other images as a classifier.
-The task is to create the machine learning component for this image identification and classification application.
-The machine learning model must return the classification of images based on the input images.
+The task is to create the deep learning component for this image identification and classification application.
+The model should return the classification and prediction of the images based on the input images.

 ### 1. Introdução

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Proin pulvinar nisl vestibulum tortor fringilla, eget imperdiet neque condimentum.
-Proin vitae augue in nulla vehicula porttitor sit amet quis sapien.
-Nam rutrum mollis ligula, et semper justo maximus accumsan.
-Integer scelerisque egestas arcu, ac laoreet odio aliquet at.
-Sed sed bibendum dolor.
-Vestibulum commodo sodales erat, ut placerat nulla vulputate eu.
-In hac habitasse platea dictumst.
-Cras interdum bibendum sapien a vehicula.

-Proin feugiat nulla sem.
-Phasellus consequat tellus a ex aliquet, quis convallis turpis blandit.
-Quisque auctor condimentum justo vitae pulvinar.
-Donec in dictum purus.
-Vivamus vitae aliquam ligula, at suscipit ipsum.
-Quisque in dolor auctor tortor facilisis maximus.
-Donec dapibus leo sed tincidunt aliquam.
+Esta monografia visa apresentar a aplicação de métodos de aprendizado supervisionado à predição de imagens de rochas em poços de perfuração e representa uma atualização de estudo anterior desenvolvido por equipe técnica da Petrobras.
+O uso de deep learning para o processo de orçamentação apresenta uma série de vantagens, entre elas, a redução de HH envolvido, melhoria no grau de assertividade, celeridade na resposta e possibilidade de testar diferentes cenários de projeto em menor tempo.
+Este trabalho se propõe a classificar as rochas através de suas imagens adquiridas durante as atividades geológicas (perfuração), utilizando uma técnica de Deep Learning.

 ### 2. Modelagem